 Sure, it may just look like a normal burger on the surface.
 But that's exactly why this new "healthy" option was such a disappointment.
 McDonald's is one place that didn't need to get in on the low-fat trend of the '90s, and customers preferred tried-and-true Big Macs to this 91% fat-free burger made with beef and seaweed extract.

 This confusing name was Pizza Hut's fancy way of saying Chicago style–inspired pizza.
 It apparently took quite a long time to cook (probably because it's at least six times taller than an average pie) which goes against the concept of "fast food."
 Plus, with multiple layers of crust and fillings, it was more pizza lasagna than deep-dish pie and seemed destined to leave you with a stomach ache.

 Fritos Chicken Enchilada Melt

 The name itself doesn't raise any red flags—until you add in the context that this was an offering at Subway, not Taco Bell.
 While it seems like every fast food place tries a chip-based menu item to earn their stripes, the combination of pulled chicken, melted cheddar, and Frito bits just didn't quite fit in with the "eat fresh" ethos.

 KFC's gut bomb of a chicken sandwich may have a loud and loyal following, but for the sake of everyone's arterial linings, we're glad that this all-fried-chicken, no-bun menu item is no longer listed.
 Word on the street is that you can still hack your way to a secret menu version of the sandwich if you truly can't resist the pull.
-Check out these 7 New Things You'll See at KFC When It Reopens.
+Plus, don't miss 11 Secrets KFC Doesn't Want You to Know.